Backwards Backwards

 Walking backwards is extremely beneficial to us.
 One wonders why we don’t do it all the time!

 Once a baby has learned to put her feet in her mouth and flip from her tummy onto her back, at more or less seven months old she will begin to crawl; backwards at first.
 Usually her parents, who haven’t slept properly for more than six months, greet this development with something like joy: the harder the baby tries to reach the ball in front of her, the more firmly she presses herself underneath the bed.
 These first attempts to conquer the world around her often end in tears and frustration—which is understandable, given the baby hasn’t got the faintest idea that crawling backwards is extremely beneficial to her mental and physical development.
-Similarly, we adult Europeans don’t realize how many advantages walking backwards has when it comes to both body and mind—even though it is one of the most popular forms of exercise in East Asia, particularly among older people.
+Similarly, we adult Europeans don’t realize how many advantages walking

 Information

-Breaking news!
-This is the third of your five free articles this month.
+You’ve reached your free article’s limit this month.
 You can get unlimited access to all our articles and audio content with our digital subscription.
+If you have an active subscription, please log in.

 Subscribe